-Sales taxes represent approximately 45.1% of General Fund revenues.
+Sales taxes represent approximately 42.7% of General Fund revenues.
 The following chart shows a history of the gross sales tax collections.
 The chart below shows sales tax revenue for the last eight actual fiscal years, current fiscal year 2023-24 projected, and budgeted year 2024-25.
 A portion of the sales taxes shown below are rebated to businesses and developers per various rebate agreements.
-The rebates, budgeted for next year to be \$395,000, total approximately 5.6% of the total sales tax revenues budgeted to be received next year.
+The rebates, budgeted for next year to be \$395,000, total approximately 6.2% of the total sales tax revenues budgeted to be received next year.

-Sales tax revenue has increased steadily over the last 14 years since the great recession.
-The current year projection for FY 2023-24 reflects a decrease in total sales tax revenues from FY 2022-23 of \$323,562, or 4.4%, due to an overall softening of the economy.
-For the 2024-25 Budget, sales taxes are projected to slightly decrease due to a projected declines as the economy adjusts back to a more normal, traditional allocation of sales activity, new and used car sales begin to level off, and new cannabis dispensaries in other towns begin to open which will start to decrease sales from the dispensary within North Aurora.
-FY 2024-25 total sales tax revenues are expected to decrease to \$6,998,000, down \$29,400, or 0.4%, from the FY 2023-24 projected amount.
+The current year projection for FY 2023-24 reflects a decrease in total sales tax revenues from FY 2022-23 of \$310,962, or 4.2%, due to an overall softening of the economy.
+For the 2024-25 Budget, sales taxes are projected to decrease due to a projected declines as the 1% grocery tax has been eliminated, the economy adjusts back to a more normal, traditional allocation of sales activity, new and used car sales begin to level off, and new cannabis dispensaries in other towns begin to open which will start to decrease sales from the dispensary within North Aurora.
+FY 2024-25 total sales tax revenues are expected to decrease to \$6,356,000, down \$684,000, or 9.7%, from the FY 2023-24 projected amount.